ssfsx17/ffpnp/Jobs/JobDetails/Ninja.md

 ### Ninjutsu T8

+- Ancestral Reflection (40 MP) (special) - Attack with physical dark damage, and cause Blink status (2) to self.
 - Doppelblade (40 MP) (multi) - Two attacks on all enemies.
+- Duality (40 MP) (special) - Perform two weapon actions.
+The costs of the weapon actions also apply.
+- Reflecting Pool (40 MP) (special) - Attack with physical water damage, and cause Blink status (2) to self.
 - Stealth Kill (30 MP) (single) - Attack, and attempt to instantly-kill the target.

 ### Ninjutsu T9